kzoll/ztlogger/README.txt

 Forthcoming:
 Whitelisting form to alleviate the need to manually edit ipwldb.csv.
 Whitelisting will be password protected.
 The Whitelist password will be stored in ztlogger.ini.

-Identifying TOR traffic by attempting to identify a TorExitNode.
 ----------------------------------------------------------------------

 What has Changed: